 Since many ethnicities have made Edmonton their home, there is great diversity in the restaurants.
 The Independent called Edmonton Canada’s most exciting culinary city, saying that food in the Albertan capital is “increasingly inventive and experimental”.

 6. Great opportunities for a career in the tech industry

 Edmonton has a strong technology sector that supports a diverse economy, with the University of Alberta rapidly becoming a leader in artificial intelligence.

 7. Good education

-Edmonton’s reputation of being one of Canada’s premier education centres is supported by the three school boards and over ten post-secondary schools.
-Edmonton has many colleges, technical institutes and highly respected universities.
+Edmonton’s reputation as one of Canada’s premier education centers is supported by the three school boards and over ten post-secondary schools.
+Edmonton has many colleges, technical institutes, and highly respected universities.